-The Grace Cossington Smith Gallery is a not-for-profit program run by Abbotsleigh, an Anglican pre K-12 Day and Boarding School for girls.
+The Grace Cossington Smith Gallery is a not-for-profit initiative run by Abbotsleigh, an Anglican pre K-12 Day and Boarding School for girls.

 The Grace Cossington Smith Gallery is located on the campus of Abbotsleigh, on the Pacific Highway at Wahroonga, NSW.

-The Grace Cossington Smith Gallery and Abbotsleigh acknowledge the Darug and Guringai people as the traditional custodians of the lands upon which we are inspired by art, learn and teach.
+The Grace Cossington Smith Gallery and Abbotsleigh acknowledge the Darug or Darramuragal people as the traditional custodians of the lands upon which we are inspired by art, learn and teach.
 We pay respect to the past and present traditional custodians and elders of this nation and the continuation of cultural, spiritual and educational practices of Aboriginal and Torres Strait Islander people.

 The Grace Cossington Smith Gallery is a not-for-profit program providing a dynamic annual series of exhibitions.
 Exhibitions and events aim to inspire our community of visitors to engage, create and appreciate the culture and richness of art.
-Each exhibition provides Abbotsleigh students and visitors with valuable learning experiences from a range of cultural, emotional and social perspectives in a wide range of subjects and topics.
+Each exhibition provides Abbotsleigh students and visitors with valuable learning experiences from a range of cultural, emotional and social perspectives in a wide range of subjects and concepts.

-Our vision is to provide meaningful experiences and encounters through the visual arts.
-We aim for creativity, inquiry and imagination in our programing, to contribute to the intellectual life of the region, and to serve the needs of a diverse public and the students of Abbotsleigh.
+Our vision is to provide meaningful experiences and encounters through the Visual Arts.
+We aim for inquiry and imagination in our programming to contribute to the intellectual life of the region, and to serve the needs of a diverse public and the students of Abbotsleigh.
 We foster inclusivity, creativity, and community through the power of contemporary art.

 Grace Cossington Smith (1892-1984)